gkv311/occt-samples-gtk/ReadMe.md

 See `CMakeLists.txt` in the folder defining building rules.
 Use `cmake-gui` or command-line interface for configuring project dependencies GTK+ (gtkmm-3.0/gtkmm-4.0), OpenGL and Open CASCADE Technology (OCCT) libraries.
 Building has been checked within development snapshot of OCCT 7.6.0 on Xubuntu 21.04.

+On Windows platform, building has been checked with MinGW builds of GTK (from MSYS2 packages).

 ## OCCT Gtk::GLArea sample for GTK3